jthatch/bees-in-the-trap/README.md

 # bees-in-the-trap
-A php7/phpspec solution to the Bees in the Trap technical test
+A php7/phpspec solution to the Bees in the Trap technical test by [James Thatcher](https://github.com/jthatch) 2020

 ## Requirements
 ##### non-docker: